 - We use a variety of strategies to encourage attendance: - a.
 Building strong and enduring relationships with our pupils so they feel a sense of belonging in our school community - b.
 Verbal encouragement and praise for excellent and improved attendance - c.
-Create safe spaces for pupils to thrive - d.
-Create opportunities for dialogue with families about attendance, ensuring that we work in partnership with parents - e.
-Use different methods to encourage attendance; for instance, explaining the links between attendance and outcomes as well as social development - f.
-Raise the profile of attendance with families, particularly when pupils start at the school - g.
-Teach and model a love of learning, helping families and pupils to see the value of the education that is offered to them - h.
-Look at the effect on attendance of decisions made at school level, for instance term dates and the timing of non-pupil days - i.
+Create personalised and achievable attendance targets for pupils, based on their medical needs and/or additional needs that is realistic and appropriate for each individual - d.
+Create safe spaces for pupils to thrive - e.
+Create opportunities for dialogue with families about attendance, ensuring that we work in partnership with parents - f.
+Use different methods to encourage attendance; for instance, explaining the links between attendance and outcomes as well as social development - g.
+Raise the profile of attendance with families, particularly when pupils start at the school

+- h.
+Teach and model a love of learning, helping families and pupils to see the value of the education that is offered to them - i.
+Look at the effect on attendance of decisions made at school level, for instance term dates and the timing of non-pupil days - j.
 Be aware of the complexity of different contexts and the pressures that families might experience, which may in turn contribute to poor attendance. - We recognise that not all children, particularly those who are most vulnerable, are able to achieve 100% attendance through no fault of their own.
 We celebrate improvements in attendance and contextualised good attendance for individual pupils. - Each pupil is supported and encouraged to achieve their individual highest possible attendance.
 Where applicable, pupil's will be provided with SMART (Specific, Measurable, Achievable, Realistic, Time bound) individual targets for their attendance which will be reviewed regularly and include parental consultation where appropriate.
 Attendance effort awards will be awarded on a termly basis for pupils who have made a clear effort to improve or maintain their attendance and/or punctuality. - Our Behaviour Policy sets out the details of how we reward pupils for attendance and punctuality, and what sanctions we will apply for lateness.